ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/library_setup/c_macos.md

 <!--
   ![](/assets/images/sw/sdk/dynamixel_sdk/library_setup/c/mac/sample_code/exc2.png)
 -->
-* Access the port you will be using to communicate with Dynamixel:
+* Access the port you will be using to communicate with DYNAMIXEL:

   ``` bash
   $ sudo chmod a+rw /dev/tty.usbserial-xxxx